jayparmar88/Diffuser-Model-with-PyTorch/README.md

 The beauty of diffuser models lies in their **flexibility and control.** We can tweak various parameters to influence the style, detail, and overall creative direction of the generated outputs.

-The code provided here demonstrates how to :
+The code provided in repository demonstrates how to :

 * Define a basic diffuser model architecture using PyTorch.
 * Train the model with sample data.